 The UI Library can be toggled on and off in several ways: clicking the icon to the right of the Quick Add box, using the keyboard shortcut CTRL/CMD+L, or by selecting View > UI Library from the application menu.

 The Mockup Canvas#

 This is the main working area of Balsamiq Mockups, where your UI mockup comes to life.
 Once you add UI controls to it, you can move them, resize them and tweak them to your heart's content until your UI mockup is ready.
-See the sections below for instructions.
+See Working with UI Controls to learn more.

 The mockup canvas grows and shrinks with your application window, so you can make room for bigger mockups if you need to.

 Note: If you are working on a small screen or have very large mockups you might want to read this article on hiding the panels to make more room for the canvas.

 The navigator panel on the left shows the list of mockups, assets or Symbols in your project.
 The currently selected object is highlighted.
 You can select multiple objects in the navigator panel by holding down the Control or Shift key and clicking on them.
 Mockups and assets can be viewed as a text-only list or as thumbnail previews.

 You can hide the navigator panel by clicking the navigator toggle icon above the panel (keyboard shortcut: CTRL/CMD + J).
 Hiding it will show additional icons in the toolbar (shown above) for navigating between mockups or assets (depending on which one is selected).
 The panel can be resized by placing your mouse cursor over the line separating the navigator panel from the canvas and dragging left or right.
 You can double-click on the separator line to reset it to the default width.